Khushichetule09/HTML-projects/README.md

 //
 ...
-there are many projects to forming a good websites!! there is many small small websites using html!!
+there are many projects to forming a good websites!! there is many small small websites using html!